 You will require a computer with an internet connection, a functional webcam and microphone, and Excel.
-You will require a suitable laboratory notebook such as a standard composition notebook
+You will require a paper laboratory notebook with grid lines for writing and making graphs.

 SAFETY

 You are responsible for reviewing the safety information provided in Canvas.
 All of the activities worth credit for the course will be locked in Canvas until you satisfactorily complete the Safety Contract.